francescogaffi/pexsbm/README.md

 - `pex-sbm.R`.
 It contains all the **source** `R` **functions** which are required to perform posterior computation, inference and prediction under the **pEx-SBM** class (with a particular focus on the three examples studied in the article: H-DP, H-NSP and H-DP with hyperprior).

 - `SIMULATIONS`.
 It contains three subfolders to reproduce the results for the **simulation studies** in Section 4:
-	- `CONSISTENCY`: Contains codes/materials to reproduce the consistency results in Figure 3 of Section 4.
+	- `CONSISTENCY`: Contains codes/materials to reproduce the consistency results in Figure 3 of Section 4
-	- `REPLICATES`: Contains codes/materials to reproduce Table 1, Figure 2 and additional results in Section 4.
+	- `REPLICATES`: Contains codes/materials to reproduce Table 1, Figure 2 and additional results in Section 4
-	- `ROBUSTNESS`: Contains codes/materials to reproduce the results in Section S4.2 (Supplementary Material).
+	- `ROBUSTNESS`: Contains codes/materials to reproduce the results in Section S4.2 (Supplementary Material)

 - `APPLICATION`.
 It contains codes and materials to reproduce the **analysis of the *Infinito* network**, presented in Sections 5 of the article.
 The folder contains also the network studied in the article (see `crime_net.RData`).